selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 ## The Heart of the Gnarley series

 ### A Path Less Travelled
-A Farhlangun Priest employs the party to investigate a possible route into the Gnarley, one which might cut down on travel time to some of the settlements in the Gnarley.
+A Farhlangun Priest has not heard back from his acolyte that recently traveled into the Gnarley with a group of woodsmen.
+He employs the party to follow the same path and seek out his pupil.
-AP 2-4
+APL 2-4

 ### Shattered Timbers
 Several shipments of timber have not been received in Dyvers, and the Lumber Company's stockpile is dwindling.
 Trek to the lumber camp within the Gnarley to investigate and get the shipments going again.